-Career counseling and planning is available with use of the Focus2 program and other assessments to assist students with developing a career plan and clarifying major choice.
+Career counseling and planning is available with use of the Career Coach and other assessments to assist students with developing a career plan and clarifying major choice.
 Employment readiness services consist of student preparation which includes; assistance with resumes, cover letters, applications and videotaped mock interviews.
 The Suited for Success resource room houses business suits and accessories for students in need of interview attire.
-Metrocards are available to provide students with carfare for interviews.